dstackai/dstack/docs/workflows.md

 # Workflows

-Workflows allow you to define your common tasks and run them locally or in the cloud while dstack takes care of tracking code, dependencies, logs, output artifacts, and provisioning required infrastructure.
+Workflows allow you to define your common tasks and run them in the cloud while dstack takes care of tracking code, dependencies, logs, output artifacts, and provisioning required infrastructure.